umee-network/umee/docs/architecture/ADR-004-reserves.md

 The mechanism by which interest is calculated, and then split between incentivizing lenders as per [ADR-001](./ADR-001-interest-stream.md) and reserves as defined in this ADR, will follow.

-## Alternative Approaches

-- Setting aside a separate account (or even separate module account, for example by making `x/reserve`) would separate reserve balances from the lending pool.

 ## Decision